szamotula/gcp-min-permission-solver/README.md

     for your service account.
     * Set the GOOGLE_APPLICATION_CREDENTIALS environment variable to the path of the downloaded key.
 * Create your Cloud Function:
-  * Create a [Google Cloud Function](https://cloud.google.com/functions/) that performs your desired task.
+  * Create a [Google Cloud Function](https://cloud.google.com/functions/) with an HTTPS trigger that performs your desired task.
   * Assign a custom service account to the cloud function.
 This service account will be modified to test permissions.
   * If your cloud function has side effects when run successfully or unsuccessfully, implement clean up in `__clean_up()` in [permission_tester.py](./src/permission_tester.py) and give any additional roles needed to your